As youth participation in fastpitch softball rises, so do the rates of fastpitch softball pitching injuries.

 Knee and ankle injuries

-In the game of fastpitch softball, the pitcher must drag the foot on the side of her throwing arm behind her when following through with her pitch to avoid an illegal pitch.
+In the game of fastpitch softball, the pitcher must drag the foot on her throwing arm side behind her when following through with the pitch to avoid an illegal pitch.
 Sometimes, when the foot catches irregularly in the dirt or on the pitching rubber, it may cause injuries to the ankle, ACL, or MCL.

 Hand and finger injuries

-On the playing field, the pitching rubber is placed exactly 43 feet from home plate, meaning that the pitcher (pitching up to 70 mph) is quite close to the batter, whose hit can come off the bat at speeds up to 85 mph.
-With limited reaction time, pitchers may receive injuries from a ball off the bat, prompting many fastpitch softball pitchers to wear face shields and heart guards to protect from line-drive injuries.
+On the playing field, the pitching rubber is placed exactly 43 feet from home plate.
+That means the pitcher — pitching at speeds up to 70 mph — is quite close to the batter, whose hit can come off the bat at speeds up to 85 mph.
+With limited reaction time, pitchers may receive injuries from a ball off the bat, prompting many fastpitch softball pitchers to wear face shields and heart guards to protect themselves from line-drive injuries.